Paul J. Hague Lecture Series Inaugural Event: Devoney Looser's THE MAKING OF JANE AUSTEN

 Building #27 on campus map

-We are pleased to announce this special inaugural Paul Hague lecture series event featuring scholar Devoney Looser, sponsored through a generous gift given by James A. Kurpius '60 and family in honor of Prof. Paul Hague, a professor in the English Department from 1955-1990.
+We are pleased to announce this special Paul J. Hague lecture series inaugural event featuring scholar Devoney Looser, sponsored through a generous gift given by James A. Kurpius '60 and family in honor of Paul Hague, a professor in the English Department from 1955-1990.

 Just how did Jane Austen become the celebrity author and the inspiration for generations of loyal fans she is today?
 Devoney Looser's The Making of Jane Austen turns to the people, performances, activism, and images that fostered Austen's early fame, laying the groundwork for the beloved author we think we know.